Discoloration is a common concern, and a primary reason why some people decide against scalp micropigmentation.

 Why do some treatments turn blue?

 Many clinics around the world provide scalp micropigmentation treatments, and the quality of these treatments varies significantly.
 After a few months (or even weeks), low quality treatments that were not performed correctly, often start to turn blue.
+This is not a side effect, but due to technician error.

 Over the last few years, a number of new providers worldwide have entered the scalp micropigmentation industry, hailing from a wide variety of backgrounds.
 Many were hair transplant surgeons, some were permanent makeup artists, and even tattooists and entrepreneurs from unrelated industries are now entering the market.